temporalio/documentation/docs/concepts/what-is-a-schedule.md

 To assist communication among developers and operators, there's a “notes” field that can be updated on pause/unpause to store an explanation for the current state.

-### Limited Actions
+### Limiting number of Actions

 A Schedule may be limited to a certain number of Actions (i.e. not trigger immediately).
 After that it will act as if it was Paused.

 ### Policies